tbeucler/HybridESM/README.md

 # Towards Hybrid Earth System Modeling: A Living Review

-This page presents an alphabetical review of emerging hybrid Earth System Models (ESMs), which combine Machine Learning (ML) and physics-based components to simulate the full time evolution of climate variables in response to diverse forcings.
+This page presents an alphabetical review of emerging approaches that bring machine learning (ML) into Earth system modeling to simulate the full time evolution of climate variables in response to diverse forcings.
 These models hold promise for improving long-term projections of Earth's physical climate and biogeochemical cycles.
 Although new creative approaches continue to emerge, most designs fall into two broad categories:

-1. **Hybridizing existing ESMs**
+1. **Hybridizing existing Earth system models (ESMs)**
-These approaches build on established ESM codebases, retaining key physics components (e.g., the dynamical core) while replacing or improving parameterizations of hard-to-model processes (e.g., storm formation) with ML.
+*Hybrid ESMs* build on established ESM codebases, retaining key physics components (e.g., the dynamical core) while replacing or improving parameterizations of hard-to-model processes (e.g., storm formation) with ML.
 This often involves interfacing Fortran-based codebases with Python-based ML tools.
 For related technical resources, see [this living review](https://github.com/TRACCS-COMPACT/hybrid_physics_AI_awesome_list/) maintained by Julien Le Sommer and Alexis Barge.

 2. **Developing data-driven climate models from scratch**
-Usually referred to as "climate emulators," these efforts write prognostic equations directly in differentiable programming frameworks, incorporating explicit physical laws (e.g., conservation equations) only when needed.
+*Climate emulators* write prognostic equations directly in differentiable programming frameworks, incorporating explicit physical laws (e.g., conservation equations) only when needed.
 This is a longer-term endeavor, involving the progressive development and coupling of the atmosphere–ocean–land–cryosphere components.

 If you notice any errors, omissions, or outdated information, please feel free to submit a pull request.